syntevo/syntevo.github.io/SmartGit/Latest/Hobby-Use-License.md

 #### Note
 > To see all authors of your repository, you may invoke `git shortlog -sne`.

+#### Note
+> If your repository contains more authors than tolerated *by accident* (e.g. if you have changed your name or email too often), you may consider to convert the repository to a single author using SmartGit's command line option `--convert-repository-to-single-user`. **Use with care!
+This will rewrite your entire repository.**

 ## Public repositories

 If the repository is publicly accessible, public commits will be *certified* on-the-fly.
 The local HEAD is restricted to not diverge too far from such certified commits.